 Hacienda San Jose

-Luxury Italian chocolate brand Domori works with a Venezuelan co-operative to cultivate and farm a rare variety of cocoa sustainably.
+How a Venezuelan co-operative uses agroforestry to grow and protect a rare variety of cocoa

 The chocolate industry is dominated by two varieties of cocoa – Forastero and Trinitario – which account for 97% of global production.
 A third variety, Criollo, which can be traced back to the Mayans and the Aztecs, has recovered from the brink of extinction to make up the remaining 3%.